dotnet/designs/accepted/2020/better-obsoletion/binaryformatter-obsoletion.md

 ### BinaryFormatter disabled by default across all project types (.NET 8)

 Beginning with .NET 8.0, the "disable `BinaryFormatter`" feature switch is activated by default across all project types.
 Developers must perform an explicit opt-in gesture to re-enable these code paths.
-See the earlier feature switch section for more information.
+This will utilize the same compat switch introduced in .NET 5.

 ### New obsoletions in .NET 8

-In .NET 8.0, the following APIs will be marked `[Obsolete]` _as error_.
-Applications which directly target these APIs will fail to compile.
-No back-compat switch will be provided.
+In .NET 8.0, the following APIs will be marked `[Obsolete]` _as error_ by default, where the error can be converted back to a warning by using the aformentioned compat switch.

 - The entirety of the `BinaryFormatter` type.
 - The entirety of the `IFormatter` interface.